Disposal of Consumer Generated Sharps Waste

-1. Purchase a biohazard sharps container at a pharmacy.
+- Place home-generated, used sharps in an approved sharps container - You may purchase a biohazard sharps container at a pharmacy or ask your doctor if they offer a container.
 If you buy sharps online, request a mail-back kit for used sharps.

-Container must be rigid, puncture resistant, unbreakable, leak resistant with a tightly sealed lid and labeled "Sharps Waste" or with the International Biohazard label.
-No glass jars, soda bottles, or milk jugs are accepted.
-(These containers are not puncture proof.)
+Container must be rigid, puncture-resistant, unbreakable, leak-resistant with a tightly sealed lid and labeled as "Sharps Waste" or showing the International Biohazard label.
+No: glass jars, soda bottles, or milk jugs.
+(These containers are not puncture proof)